-Conference Papers and Invited Lectures
+Upcoming Conference Papers

 Shai Gordin (11/2022) “When Networks Matter: Interpreting Patterns in Social and Geographical Networks of First Millennium BCE Babylonia”.
 SBL 2022 Annual Meeting, session: Literature and History of the Persian Period.